tahull/tahull.github.io/_posts/blog/2017-03-10-transfer-to-double-sided-pcb.md

 ---
 layout: post
 categories: tips&amp;tricks
-tags: pcb-transfer dual-layer double-sided
+tags: pcb-transfer dual-layer-pcb double-sided-pcb
 permalink: /:categories/:year/:month/:title:output_ext
 ---

 Transferring to a two layer PCB, and getting the two layers to line up right can be a pain.
-If its not right, through hole parts might not line up right.
+If its not right, vias, and through hole parts will not line up right.

 I've seen a few methods that seem like the hard way.
 Cutting the layers and PCB to very specific sizes and matching up corners or guide points.